adarj/president-watson/README.md

-# president_watson
+# President Watson

-Judges the personality of politicians using their Twitter feed.
+Compares the personality traits of two politicians using the Watson API and Twitter.